JuliaServices/Match.jl/README.md

 * Deep matching within data types and matrices
 * Variable binding within matches

-For alternatives to `PatternMatch`, check out the following modules
+For alternatives to `Match`, check out the following modules

 * [`PatternDispatch.jl`](https://github.com/toivoh/PatternDispatch.jl) for a more Julia-like function dispatch on patterns.